-The results of the desert pupfish monitoring will be included in the annual report prepared as part of the overarching MAMP.
-This written report will describe the monitoring and management activities and will be provided to the SCH Project sponsors (CDFW, DWR, Corps) and regulatory agency (USFWS) by March 1 of the subsequent year.
-The summary report will include at minimum:
+A written report will be prepared for each inoculation event and provided to the SCH Project sponsors (CDFW, DWR, Corps) and regulatory agency (USFWS) within 30 days of completion.
+The summary report will include at a minimum:

-- Status and trends of fish and desert pupfish in SCH ponds - Conditions in SCH ponds physical conditions, aquatic vegetation, trends in water quality, comparison between ponds - Rationale and decision criteria for initiating inoculation of ponds, if implemented - Location of activities - Methods and equipment - Conditions during fish sampling and inoculation (physical habitat, water quality, etc.) - Desert pupfish captured (numbers, size/age class), transported and released into SCH pond(s) - Information on fish condition, including mortalities and disposition of specimens
+- Status and trends of fish and desert pupfish in SCH ponds - Conditions in SCH ponds physical conditions, aquatic vegetation, trends in water quality, comparison between ponds - Rationale and decision criteria for initiating inoculation and selecting release sites in ponds - Source population location, status of population, metapopulation genetics, collection site(s) location, habitat conditions, and rationale for selection - Location of activities - Methods and equipment - Conditions during capture, transport, and release (physical habitat, water quality, etc.) - Desert pupfish captured (numbers, size/age class), transported and released into SCH pond(s) - Information on fish condition, including mortalities and disposition of specimens

-This information will be incorporated as part of the SCH Project's overall monitoring and adaptive management program.
-As described in the MAMP, an annual progress report will summarize all monitoring activities and data collected in the previous year, update prior reports in a cumulative fashion, and include raw data as well as data analysis and comparison with compliance and performance criteria, as applicable.
+This information will be incorporated as part of the SCH Project's overall Monitoring and Adaptive Management Program.
+As described in the MAMP, an annual progress report will summarize all monitoring activities and data collected for that calendar year, update prior reports in a cumulative fashion, and include raw data as well as data analysis and comparison with compliance and performance criteria, as applicable.
 The annual report will describe pond operations scenario, GIS maps of sampling locations, data for each monitoring element (operations, physical, water quality, and biological), habitat conditions and environmental data during monitoring, and any recommendations for improvement of the protocol.

-Data, analyses, and publications developed from this DPAMMP will be organized, stored, and made publicly accessible through a commonly distributed data management system.
+Data, analyses, and publications developed from this Inoculation Plan will be organized, stored, and made publicly accessible through a commonly distributed data management system.
 Common protocols will be developed and applied when possible.
 All geospatial data will include full metadata and will be compliant with the Federal Geographic Data Committee (FGDC) standards.
 CDFW will establish and maintain the data management system.
 The data collected as part of all components of the broader Sea restoration program will be archived and made accessible in CDFW's Biogeographic Information and Observation System (BIOS) map viewer and all documentation including metadata would be accessible to the public via metadata clearinghouses and CDFW's document library.